hallogameboy/JEDI/README.md

 I0131 23:44:14.907648 140286815565632 run.py:143] Saving testing predictions to to /PATHTO/pred.0.K3.L4.
 ```

-Note the formar of the predictions are in the JSON format as:
+Note the format of the predictions are in the JSON format as:
 ```

 [